hltcoe/HC3/README.md

 # HC3 Collection

-This repository contains
+This repository contains scripts for
-- Scripts for downloading and assembling the document collection
+- Downloading and assembling the document collection
+- Removing unavailable documents from run files and qrels

+And other collection resources, including
-- Topic `jsonl` files
+- Topic `jsonl` files (`resources/{train,eval}.topics.jsonl`)
-- Qrels files containing the relevance judgments
+- Qrels files containing the relevance judgments (`resources/{zho,fas}.{train,eval}.qrels` )
-- TREC run files of all baseline runs reported in the paper
+- TREC run files of all baseline runs reported in the paper (`run_files/*.trec`)
-- Script for removing unavailable documents from run files and qrels

 ## Assembing Document Collections